 So I rarely go off on tangents here, but given the number of questions I’ve received about my PhD since starting the blog, I thought it might be a good idea to have a little sideline chat.
 Don’t worry, more smelly death stuff to come shortly, but here are a few words of advice from someone at the end of a long journey to better help those on the path.

 Think About Whether or Not You Need a PhD…And Then Think About It Some More

 A few months ago I was at a conference where a talented expert in her field related that she felt she needed to get a PhD to be treated as an authority on her subject.
 Every PhD student, candidate, and young academic spent the rest of the conference trying to disabuse her of this notion.
 It wasn’t a rebuke of her skills or writing, in fact, I think her dissertation would have been fantastic, it was that her life plans did not seem to match an academic life and she quite frankly did not need the letters at the end of her name to justify her expertise.

 Keep in mind that in some fields, the earing difference between a Masters and a PhD is also pretty small.
-For instance, in the US someone with a PhD in engineering only out earns a Masters in the same field by 7% thought their lifetimes.
+For instance, in the US someone with a PhD in engineering only out earns a Masters in the same field by 7% throughout their lifetimes.
 While a PhD in psychology out earns a Masters in psychology by 33%.
 However, a Masters in engineering makes more than a PhD in psychology and has significantly less potential to accrue debt.
 Remember, 1 in 10 US students that enter into graduate school will take out $150,000 worth of debt.
 So you need to weigh both the possibility of increased income to possible debt load.